The Top 3 Issues Facing Higher Education CFOsPosted on Feb 6, 2017 4:13:56 PM

 Over the last two years, the leadership team at NICC implemented a policy of creating and maintaining a 5-year financial forecast that is presented to the board annually; with official quarterly updates to the board.
 During working meetings with various committees and budget centers, the finance team has the ability to update the financial forecast in real time and visualize the data for decision makers to understand the financial impact of the proposed action.
 There are two key takeaways to our process that can enhance your process:

 1) the finance team has a seat at the table and can make changes to the forecast in real time so that decision makers can see the impact at all levels of the organization immediately

 2) not everyone reads a spreadsheet like a CFO, so visualizing historical data or financial projections is key to some “getting it”

 At NICC we have been able to create, maintain, communicate and build consensus around our financial forecast.
-The financial forecasting process helps us communicate at every level of the organization, provide college leaders a clear financial picture and gives our board the confidence needed to take action that impacts our students positively over the long run.
+The financial forecasting process helps us communicate at every level of the organization, provide higher education institution leaders a clear financial picture and gives our board the confidence needed to take action that impacts our students positively over the long run.
 NICC has been able to implement an Early Buy Out Program, set tuition and fee structures to support student services, and think strategically about how “Making the Budget Fit” today secures our long term financial picture.